stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/06_data_availability.md

 layout: doc_chapter
 subheadline: "Getting an overview of the available data."
 description: "Getting an overview of the available data."
 teaser: "After the data has been imported into the psysmon database, its a good point to get an overview of the imported data.
-This helps to check if the imported amount of data fits the expected data range.
-This is useful to detect potentially missing data or possible fundamental problems with the data format."
+This helps to check if the imported amount of data fits the expected data time range and to  detect potentially missing data or possible fundamental problems with e.g. the data format."
 image_dir: tut_sbe/data_availability

 namespace: tut_sbe_data_availability